ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-The winners of National Kitchen Garden Awards have just been announced by the Stephanie Alexander Kitchen Garden Foundation, celebrating amazing school gardening programs that serve its students and the wider community.
+Catch up with some of the winners of the inaugural National Kitchen Garden Awards from the Stephanie Alexander Kitchen Garden Foundation, celebrating amazing school gardening programs that serve their students and the wider community.

 There’s something special about children and gardening, a feeling of positivity and hope for the future that has been an important part of the philosophy behind the Stephanie Alexander Kitchen Garden Foundation, which started in 2004.
 This year the foundation announced its inaugural National Kitchen Garden Awards to further encourage school communities in their gardening efforts, and to recognise the creativity of the many kitchen gardens in primary and secondary schools and early childhood services across Australia.
 The winners were announced September 11, 2024, with each program receiving a prize to the value of $5000.
 The winners of the nine categories, including First Nations Foods and Sustainable Solutions, were all celebrated for their amazing efforts to encourage children and young people to understand and connect with fresh, delicious food through fun, hands-on learning.